 As a world class yoga destination, Nosara, Costa Rica is THE place to go in Costa Rica for yoga.
+Nosara is Costa Rica’s yoga capital.
 Situated on the Pacific Ocean side of the Nicoya Peninsula, Nosara is a tranquil escape in a remote lush jungle village.
 If completely off the grid isn’t in your travel plans, don’t worry, in Nosara, you’re never too far away from a juice bar, latte or wifi.

 When travelers are talking about Nosara, they are usually referring to “Nosara” as the area and not the town.
 Most tourism and hotels are in the town of Guiones, rather than in the actual town of Nosara, which is further inland.
 Legend has it that Nosara was originally being developed to be a golf course, which luckily fell through, leaving the Nosara area as a lush, densely green place to escape over-development.

-Nosara (and Guiones) is famous for good surf breaks and terrible roads.
+Nosara is famous for good surf breaks and terrible roads.
 Probably some of the worst roads in a town in Costa Rica.
-They are deplorable.
+They are horrible.
 Aside from the parking lot of the new grocery store, the closest paved road is at least 30 minutes away, and it only lasts a few hundred feet.
-And it’s not just your run of the mill dirt roads, it’s bumpy, hope-I-don’t-break-an-axel dirt roads with deep pot-holes.
+And it’s not just your run of the mill dirt roads, it’s bumpy, hope-I-don’t-break-an-axel dirt roads with deep pot-holes, especially in rainy season.

 And Nosara is also famous for famous people.
 Rumor has it, Nosara is frequently visited by Susan Sarandon, Ethan Hawke, Woody Harrelson, Julianne Moore and more.

 Playa Guiones and Playa Pelada are great for relaxing or surfing.
 Also, Playa Marbella is good surfing and only about 45 minutes north of Guiones.